adobkin/libcapn/README.md

 ```

 > <p style="color: red">Each push environment will issue a different token(s) for the same device or computer.
 The device token(s) for production
-is different from the development one.
+is different than the development one.
 If you are using a production mode, you must use a production token(s) and vice versa. </p>

 #### Send